 Nutritionist (Dietitian)

-The classic adage “you are what you eat” is easy to understand, yet the state of nutritional health in the United States indicates that the message has not gotten through to the majority of the population.
-The most recent data available from the Centers for Disease Control (CDC) as of 2022 shows that 42.4 percent are obese and lack adequate sources of healthy nutrition in their diets (CDC).
+The classic adage “you are what you eat” is easy to understand.
+Yet, the state of nutritional health in the United States indicates that the message has not gotten through to most of the population.
+The most recent data from the Centers for Disease Control (CDC) notes that in “2023, all US states and territories had an obesity prevalence higher than 20 percent (more than 1 in 5 adults).”
+Fewer than one in ten children and adults consume the recommended daily amount of vegetables, and poor nutrition is a leading cause of two of the deadliest and most preventable diseases in adults: obesity and heart disease.

 In an attempt to be proactive about their health, the Boston Medical Center estimates that 45 million Americans annually turn to diets, of which over 50 percent are fad diets that promise dramatic results in weight loss but are statistically shown to be ineffective in sustaining long-term healthy habits.
-With the weight loss industry netting a record profit of around $71 billion dollars per year (CNBC 2021), it is clear that many people struggle to understand what kind of food to eat to reach their optimum level of health.
+With the weight loss industry netting a record profit of around $90 billion dollars per year (MarketResearch.com), it is clear that many people struggle to understand what kind of food to eat to reach their optimum level of health.

 Oversaturated with so much conflicting information about how to live a healthy lifestyle, who can people trust to learn how to eat well and live healthier, happier, and longer lives?
 The answer is nutritionists and dietitians.